Skip to main content

 What is marketing?

-• Referrals and testimonials from families who use your services and tell other parents.
+• Referrals and testimonials from families who use your services and tell other families

-• Online parent groups or community-based organizations who parents trust for advice about their children.
+• Online groups or community-based organizations who families trust for advice about their children

-The best way to market is to find out what makes your child care business special and how to best reach parents.
-Most importantly, keep all your marketing actions in a plan so you stay on track.
+The best way to market is talk about what makes your child care business special and how to best reach families.
+Keep your marketing actions in a plan to stay on track.

 How to approach a marketing plan

-Understanding and seeing the success of your plan, and tracking your revenue, will give you a better idea of where to put your time and budget in the future for continued growth.
-There are easy-to-use spreadsheet templates online that you could update on the computer or print and track on paper.
+Seeing the results of your plan and tracking your revenue gives you an idea of where to put your time and budget in the future for continued growth.
 Be consistent in recording the growth you have experienced and the goals you have achieved.

 What are the actions that I can take now to help promote my business?

-With your marketing plan in place, you will now decide the methods of marketing that will help you reach your goals.
-This is your chance to get creative!
-Not all methods will work for all child care businesses, and as you measure your progress you will be able to determine what works best for you.
+Your marketing plan is in place!
+Now it's time to choose the marketing methods to help you reach your goals.
+Not all methods work for all child care businesses, and as you measure your progress you will be able to determine what works best for you.

-Do not be afraid to ask current families for referrals.
-You can share availability with families and provide flyers or business cards to share with coworkers, friends, and family.
+Ask current families for referrals.
+You can also hand out flyers or business cards families can share with coworkers, friends, and family.
 Word of mouth can be a powerful tool.
 Happy families will share stories about the quality of care their children receive.

-Holding open houses during off hours allows families to see the environment and resources you will provide their children.
+Holding open houses during off hours allows families to see the environment and resources you provide.
 Community members may be unaware of how close your child care is to where they live or what services you offer.
-Open house events do not need to be fancy or all-day events; a few hours one evening can have an impact.
-Often local stores and businesses will allow you to post a flyer advertising your open house.
-During your open house, have printed materials available.
-Capture email addresses and be ready to send email packets with information for parents.
+Open house events don't need to be all-day events-a few hours one evening can have an impact.
+Local stores and businesses may allow you to post a flyer advertising your open house.
+During your open house, have printed materials available, gather email addresses, and be ready to send email packets with information for families.

 Ask families to write recommendations about the positive experiences with your program.
-Ask families if they would okay with using their first name and quotes on your website, social media, or print marketing.
+Ask families if it's okay if you use their first name and quotes on your website, social media, or printed marketing.

-You could market your business by joining networking groups, both in-person or online.
-Consider joining a child care providers group in your area.
-You can stay up to date with news and best practices and there might be child care businesses in your area that have reached capacity and are looking to refer new families.
+Join networking groups, both in-person or online or consider joining a child care providers group in your area.
+There might be child care business in your area that is at capacity and is looking to refer new families.
 Networking can go beyond your neighborhood.
 An online group of child care providers might be a great source of marketing and business ideas.
 You might also consider joining parents’ groups on social media.
 Members often ask for child care recommendations.

-Building a landing page or a full website can be important to your business.
-This will help potential familiesto learn about the services you offer and the environment where you care for children.
-You can include photographs of your facility or pictures of crafts the children have created.
-You can easily create and include a video tour of your facility.
-Or you can create videos discussing your expertise on topics important to families.
-Include a section that introduces yourself to families, such as your background, the reasons you love caring for children, or a fun fact about yourself!
-You can include biographies of staff members so that caregivers can see who will be caring for their children.
+Building a landing page or a full website is important.
+This helps potential families learn about the services you offer and the environment where you care for children.
+Include photographs of your facility or pictures of crafts the children have created.
+You can easily create and include a video tour of your facility or create videos discussing your knowledge on topics important to families.
+Include a section that introduces yourself to families, such as your background, the reasons you love caring for children, or a fun fact about yourself.
+You can include biographies of staff members so that families can see who will be caring for their children.

 Social media

-Social media is now an important part of marketing.
-You will be able to highlight all that your business has to offer, provide updates as you add services and programs, and remind families of time-sensitive topics, such as schedule changes or special events.
+Social media is an important part of marketing.
+You can highlight all that your business has to offer, provide updates as you add services and programs, and remind families of time-sensitive topics, such as schedule changes or special events.
 Posting on social media platforms doesn’t need to be time consuming.
-Some small businesses choose to post something once a day, but one post a week with high-quality content can be effective as well.
+Some small businesses choose to post something once a day, but one post a week with high-quality content can also be effective.

-A home printer can get you started on making flyers or you can find printing services such as Kinkos.
-Some programs already have design templates in which you can type in the details of your business.
-You can find free or low-cost stock images to add to your flyers.
-You can find free QR code generators that will allow you to connect to your website or social media on printed materials.
-To use QR codes, people would use their phone’s camera to scan the code and that scan takes them to your website.
+Print out your own flyers or find a local printing service.
+Some websites and software have design templates where you can type in the details of your business.
+You can find free or low-cost stock images and free QR code generators that connect users to your website or social media on printed materials.
+To use a QR codes, families use their phone’s camera to scan the code, and it takes them to your website.

 There are many online sources for creating and ordering business cards.
 Online companies allow you to create a small quantity of business cards without a large investment.
-When thinking about how to maximize the impact of your printed materials, place them in the hands of families by posting and distributing at many different locations.
-This could include:
+There are many places you can hand out business cards, such as:

 • City tourism/visitor centers